xeolabs/xeolabs.github.com/index.md

 in greater efficiency and certainty of delivery.
 When more help is needed, I can bring in experienced WebGL developers who I've collaborated with on open source projects.
 <br><br>
-**Got a project you'd like to discuss?** Fire me an email to the secret address below!
+**Got a project you'd like to discuss?** Fire me an email via the secret address below!
 Please note that, after the first couple of meetings, we'll need to formalize things before moving forward.

 <br>